Best vacuums for pet hair – tested by our home tech experts to help you keep your home fur-free

 Reasons to avoid

-The V12 Detect Slim is Dyson's smaller, lighter and more affordable alternative to their market-leading V15 Detect and Gen5detect.
-It carries many of the same features; the laser that illuminates hidden dust, the accurate particle sensors, and automatic power adjustment are still just as useful.
+The V12 Detect Slim is Dyson's smaller, lighter and more affordable alternative to their market-leading Dyson V15 Detect and Dyson Gen5detect, which we reviewed.
+It carries many of the same features; the laser that illuminates hidden dust, the accurate particle sensors, and the automatic power adjustment are still just as useful.

 Unlike the Dyson V15 Detect, the V12 Detect Slim also has a single power button creating less of a strain on your hands while vacuuming.
 This goes well with the lighter weight: the cordless vacuum is agile, smooth and very easy to use.

 But the smaller size does bring its downsides, like a smaller dustbin and shorter battery life.
 Both of these are certainly noticeable, which is why the Dyson V12 Detect Slim might be better suited to smaller homes and apartments.
-When testing, I found the battery couldn't make it to the end of a whole-house deep clean, so it could also be more ideal for those who clean more frequently.
+When testing, I found the battery couldn't make it to the end of a whole-house deep clean, but it could be a good fit for those who clean more frequently and rarely need that deeper clean.

 Regardless, its cleaning power shouldn't be ignored.
-Like we've come to expect from recent Dyson releases, its powerful suction is unrivalled by other brands; I tested it alongside four other vacuums at our test center (including the Henry Quick in this guide), and the V12 Detect Slim was always the vacuum I'd turn to when the others couldn't finish the job.
+Like we've come to expect from recent Dyson releases, its powerful suction is unrivaled by other brands.
+I tested it alongside four other vacuums at our test center (including the Henry Quick in this guide), and the V12 Detect Slim was always the vacuum I'd turn to when the others couldn't finish the job.
+No matter the debris, whether it's hair, dust or cereal, it could clear it all in one pass.

 Specifications